ismjaffri96/portal-demo/README.md

 1. Clone the project to your local machine.
 Through the command-line, traverse to the portal-demo directory.

-2. Run ```docker-compose up -d``` in the ```/portal-demo```.
-This will build your containers running 2 containers, the portal application, and a MySQL container instance. you can confirm that both of these are running with ```docker container ps```.
+2. Run ```docker-compose up -d``` in the ```/portal-demo``` directory.
+This will build your containers running 2 containers, the portal application, and a MySQL container instance.
+You can confirm that both of these are running with ```docker container ps```.
 You should see two container distinct container ID numbers in the background.

 ### SPRING BOOT APPLICATION
 - ```http://localhost:6868/api```